google/closure-templates/documentation/reference/types.md

 migrating templates from not using types to using types (this way you can migrate one parameter at a time).

+Values typed as `?` are assignable to parameters of all types and visa-versa.

 ### `null` {#null}

 The `null` type is not very useful on its own, but can be as part of [composite